ParikhKadam/hack-the-box/_posts/2019-12-28-Hack The Box - Crooked Crockford Write up.md

 ---
-title: Hack The Box - Crypto Brainy's Cipher Walkthrough
+title: Hack The Box - Crooked Crockford Write up
 published: true
 ---
 Hey Guys This is my write up about croocked corckford from Hack The Box